 1. What's next for Gail?

 The Parasol Protectorate series has ended.
 Gail is writing a 4 book young adult series set in the same universe, 22 years earlier, the Finishing School series.
-The first book, Etiquette & Espionage, releases Feb.
+The first book, Etiquette & Espionage, was released Feb.
 2013.
-She is also writing the Parasol Protectorate Abroad adult series, 25 years (or so) after the 5 Alexia books.
-The first of these, Prudence, releases in 2014.
+The second book, Curtsies & Conspiracies, was released Nov.
+2013.
+The next book in the Finishing School series, Waistcoats & Weaponry is expected out in 2014, which will be followed by Manners & Mutiny expected in 2015.
+She is also writing the Custard Protocol adult series, 25 years (or so) after the 5 Alexia books.
+The first of these, Prudence, releases in 2015.
 Read the press release.

-3. Will there be more Alexia Tarabotti Parasol Protectorate books?
+3. Will there be more of the Alexia Tarabotti Parasol Protectorate series ?

 4. What about the ebook?

 Ebooks (for copyright reasons) come out on the official actual release date for the associated territories.
 (Please note, on Amazon, because the physical books require time to ship, the "release" may be days earlier than Kindle.
 This is not Gail's policy, it is Amazon's.)
 If the ebook isn't available in the format you want, you'll need to contact your e-vendor, NOT Gail.
 Why You Can’t Buy An eBook in English Outside the U.S.

 5. How do I get an ARC of the next book?

 Orbit US's publicist sometimes offer early review copies.
 All necessary information is on their website.
 For the Finishing School YA series, please contact Little Brown.
 Out of sensitivity to her publisher it is not Gail's policy to give out contact information not already available through press channels.
 No, Gail cannot email you an e-version, she blogs about why here.